AngelBeats-DiscordServer/AngelDocs/docs/technical/rolecolours-old.md

-### Old Fan colours
+## Old role colours

+### Character roles

-These are the hex values for the Angel Beats character roles from the old server
+These are the hex values for the character roles from the old server.

 Role|Hex
 :--|:--